The Box Game

 • realistic goals

-• Set your dog up for success by not continuing into situations you know he can’t deal with.
+• Set your dog up for success.
+Don’t continue into situations where you know he can’t cope.

 Trigger Stacking